Hello, I’m Mob from the Negorabu team at SKOOTA GAMES.

 Thank You for Your Application: A Quiet "Reality" Confronted Amidst the Noise

 In this game, players take on the role of the protagonist "C89," who has just graduated from university.
 In this peculiar world, people are referred to by code names rather than their real names, and working adults wear machines on their heads that resemble televisions.
-To avoid losing his visa, he (the player) becomes an interviewer for a certain company, coldly selecting students who are in the same position he was just yesterday, following a manual.
+To avoid losing their visa, he (the player) becomes an interviewer for a certain company, coldly selecting students who are in the same position he was just yesterday, following a manual.

 The structural irony of having to cut someone similar to oneself in order to survive.
 And the unreasonable evaluation system that one only learns about after becoming an interviewer...
 During gameplay, I was filled with a very complex emotion of "It's interesting, but somehow uncomfortable."
 In stark contrast to the glamorous booths around, this game quietly confronted me with the cold realities of modern society.
 I found myself in that sensation.